Livings costs and advice

 Plain cards

-Alternatively if you just forgot your bonus card but you still want some of the deals that just exist within the store then you can just get a plain card barcode from this website or this website this is a plain bonus card which should at least give you the normal deals in the store.
+Alternatively if you just forgot your bonus card but you still want some of the deals that just exist within the store then you can just get a plain card barcode from or this is a plain bonus card which should at least give you the normal deals in the store.

 To reiterate, the BONUS discounts you will see in AH only apply if you have the card so if you just scan an item with a BONUS on it then this bonus will only apply if you actually scan a bonus card, something important to be aware of.